marcodiiga/marcodiiga.github.io/_posts/2015-07-28-permutations-and-combinations.markdown

 Both the permutations and combinations algorithms presented make use of the backtracking paradigm and have complexity of \\( O(n!) \\) and \\( O(2^n) \\).
 They're intended as naive algorithms to generate combinations and permutations.
-Other more efficient but more complex methods (e.g. [Heap](https://en.wikipedia.org/wiki/Heap%27s_algorithm)) are available.
+It has to be noted that other more efficient but more complex methods (e.g. [Heap](https://en.wikipedia.org/wiki/Heap%27s_algorithm)) are available.